York, Maine

 York is a town in York County, Maine, United States, near the southern tip of the state.
 The population in the 2020 census was 13,723.
 Situated beside the Atlantic Ocean on the Gulf of Maine, York is a well-known summer resort town.
 It is home to three 18-hole golf clubs, four sandy beaches, and Mount Agamenticus.
-It includes the villages of York Village, York Harbor, York Beach and Cape Neddick.
+From south to north, it is divided into the villages of Bald Head, York Village, York Harbor, York Beach and Cape Neddick.

 York is part of the Portland metropolitan area.

 History

-First settled by Europeans in 1624, the plantation was originally called Agamenticus, the Abenaki term for the York River.
+First settled by Europeans in 1624, the plantation was originally called Agamenticus, the Abenaki term for the York River, which also was the name given to the hill, visible from sea.

 In 1638, settlers changed the name to Bristol after Bristol, England, from which they had immigrated.
 Envisioning a great city arising from the wilderness, Sir Ferdinando Gorges, lord proprietor of Maine under the Plymouth patent, named the capital of his province Gorgeana.

 On March 1, 1642, by charter of King Charles I, Gorgeana became the first incorporated city in America.

 Following Gorges' death, the Massachusetts Bay Colony claimed his dominion.
 In 1652, York, Massachusetts, was incorporated from a portion of Gorgeana, making it the second oldest town in Maine after Kittery, incorporated two years earlier.
 It was named for York, England; however, control of the region was contested between New England and New France, which incited Native Americans to attack English settlements throughout the French and Indian Wars.

 The first Congregational church of York was organized in 1672, by Rev. Shubael Dummer, the son of Richard Dummer and uncle to William Dummer, who became acting governor of the Province of Massachusetts Bay.

 During King William's War, York was destroyed in the Candlemas Massacre of 1692.
 During the raid by the Abenakis, Dummer was shot at his own front door.
 About 50 others were slain and near 100 carried away captive, among them Dummer's wife, Lydia, and their son, where "through snows and hardships among those dragons of the desert she also quickly died"; nothing further was heard of the boy.

 The final local Indian attack occurred at the Cape Neddick area during Dummer's War in 1723.
 Hostilities diminished with the French defeat at the Siege of Louisbourg (1745), and ceased altogether with the 1763 Treaty of Paris.